Anomalous diffusion due to hindering by mobile obstacles undergoing Brownian motion or Orstein-Ulhenbeck processes: RESULTS

-Another interesting property of anomalous diffusion with fluctuating obstacles is that when jitter amplitude is large enough, the fluctuations in effect remove the saturation of the MSD above the percolation threshold.
-Figure~\ref{fig:MSDMov2} shows MSD plots similar to those in Fig.~\ref{fig:MSDMov1}B except that the density of fluctuating obstacles is varied (while the fluctuation intensity is kept constant at a rather high value of $\sigma_{\delta r}= 1.0\mathrm{\;nm}$).
-The top curve (the lavender one) corresponds to the same obstacle density as in Fig.~\ref{fig:MSDMov1}B. Obstacle density is then progressively increased in the other curves of the figure, to values that would yield excluded fractions ranging from $\theta=0.418$ to $\theta=0.762$, if the obstacles were immobile.
-In other words, the density of obstacles used in Fig.~\ref{fig:MSDMov2} would be well above the percolation threshold with immobile obstacles ($\theta_{c}=0.441$, see Fig.~\ref{fig:MSDnormal}A).
-At first inspection, Fig.~\ref{fig:MSDMov2} shows that with very mobile fluctuating obstacles, the anomalous diffusion regime is preserved for all curves, i.e. even when the obstacle density is much larger than the percolation threshold.
-However, the first crossover time ---from the initial normal diffusion to the anomalous regime--- increases with the obstacle density.
+Another interesting property of subdiffusion in the presence of OU obstacles is that the percolation threshold effectively disappears.
+In the classical case of immobile obstacles, the motion of proteins amidst obstacles at suprathreshold densities is limited in space since the accessible space is composed of disconnected islands of finite size.
+As a result, the mean-square displacement \MSD saturates at long times with supratreshold obstacle densities (see e.g. Fig.~\ref{fig:StaticObs}, purple trace).
+In two dimensions, with immobile obstacles of radius $r_{\rm obs}=5.0 \mathrm{\;nm}$, the percolation threshold was determined above as $\theta_{c}=0.441$.
+Figure~\ref{fig:OU_varObst} shows plots similar to those in Fig.~\ref{fig:OU_varD} except that the density of OU obstacles is varied above the percolation threshold of immobile obstacles $\theta > \theta_{c}$ (with $D_{\rm obs}/D_{\rm RW}=1.0$).
+The top-most curve (the gray one) corresponds to the percolation threshold.
+Obstacle density is then progressively increased in the other curves of the figure, to values that would yield excluded fractions ranging from $\theta=0.501$ to $\theta=0.606$, if the obstacles were immobile.
+At first inspection, Fig.~\ref{fig:OU_varObst} shows that with OU obstacles that move as fast as the Brownian proteins, the anomalous diffusion regime is preserved for all curves, i.e. even when the obstacle density is much larger than the percolation threshold.
+Moreover, the \MSDt plots for suprathreshold conditions do not display the supralinear decay typical of protein diffusion amidst suprathreshold immobile obstacles observed Fig.~\ref{fig:StaticObs}.

-Furthermore, a striking feature of the anomalous regimes obtained in suprathreshold conditions in Fig.~\ref{fig:MSDMov2} is that the obtained values of the anomalous exponent $\alpha$ (i.e. the value of the local exponent $\alpha_{\mathrm{eff}}$ at the plateau) clearly decrease when the excluded volume fraction increases in the suprathreshold domain.The values of these anomalous exponents in the suprathreshold domain are even found significantly below the value expected at the percolation threshold.
-With $\theta=0.709$ for instance (the bottom curve of Fig.~\ref{fig:MSDMov2}), the value of $\alpha$ that would be deduced from the local slope for $t>1$ ms is $\approx 0.40$, which is much lower than theoretical value in 2d ($\simeq0.69$).
-We thus propose that the presence of fluctuating obstacles in the suprathreshold domain may explain some of the experimental reports of crowding-dependent anomalous exponents $\alpha$ as well as the fact that some of these values may be smaller than their theoretical value at the percolation threshold.